 Amylase and lipase values ≤ 3.0x institutional upper limit of normal.

-Total bilirubin ≤ 1.5x institutional upper limit of normal (≤ 3x upper limit of normal in patients with known Gilbert's syndrome).
+Total bilirubin - ≤1.5x institutional upper limit of normal (≤ 3x upper limit of normal in patients with known or suspected Gilbert's syndrome).

 Women of child-bearing potential must agree to use highly effective methods of contraception during dosing and for 30 days after study treatment.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

 Allowable methods of birth control:

 Total abstinence (when this is in line with the preferred and usual lifestyle of the subject).
 Periodic abstinence (e.g., calendar, ovulation, symptothermal, post ovulation methods) and withdrawal are not acceptable methods of contraception.